mikke89/RmlUi/readme.md

 ![Lottie animation](https://github.com/mikke89/RmlUiDoc/blob/086385e119f0fc6e196229b785e91ee0252fe4b4/assets/gallery/lottie.gif)
 **Vector animations with the [Lottie plugin](https://mikke89.github.io/RmlUiDoc/pages/cpp_manual/lottie.html)**

-To see more examples of animations and transitions in action, have a look at the videos in the [animations documentation](https://mikke89.github.io/RmlUiDoc/pages/rcss/animations_transitions_transforms.html).
+To see more screenshots and videos of the library in action, have a look at the [full gallery](https://mikke89.github.io/RmlUiDoc/pages/gallery.html) in the documentation.